Country singer Eric Church gets leading five CMA nominations

 "We grew up watching the awards and I can so visualize my living room, me watching that show as a kid with my popcorn," Karen Fairchild, one of the band's singers, told Reuters.

-"That we get to stand up on that stage, it's such an honor," she said.
+"That we get to stand up on that stage, it's such an honour," she said.

 Little Big Town competes against the Eli Young Band, Lady Antebellum, The Band Perry and the Zac Brown Band for best vocal group.